MRHist3814/week-four/notes.md

   * My assumption for fixing this would be to do what we did last time with the Texan correspondence.
 Make clusters.

 * Everything seems to have worked as intended.

+VOYANT

+* Been unable to access voyant-tools.org for two days now.